 - If you play basketball, you may want to do your strength and conditioning training in the afternoon.
 A study showed that basketball players had better performance (jump height & power), and reported better sleep duration when engaging in training in the afternoon versus in the morning.

-Exercise is imperative, not only for aerobic conditioning, muscle strength, and athletic performance; it improves your blood glucose levels, as well as your respiratory, cardiovascular, joint, and emotional health.
-If you have a condition, exercise training should be a component of your healing protocol.
-When is the best time to work out?
+Exercise helps you to avoid disease, live longer healthier, and maintain a positive state of mind.
 There is evidence to advocate exercise at different times of the day according to specific situations.
 In the big picture though, there are no humongous differences between morning and afternoon training.
-The main factor making a difference in your desired results is staying consistent with exercise, whether you do it in the morning or in the afternoon.
-In conclusion, the best time to work out is the time of the day in which you actually work out.
+The main factor making a difference in your desired results is staying consistent with exercise.
+The best time to work out is the time of the day in which you are actually gonna get it done, whether you do it in the morning or in the afternoon.

 To a Healthier Fitter You,